iwsylit/spotify-utils/README.md

    - First time you will be redirected to an official Spotify webpage to ask you for permissions.
    - After accepting the permissions, you'll be redirected to localhost.
 The redirect URL should be parsed automatically, so now you're done.

-You can also change scope in `client.py` file to 'playlist-modify-public playlist-modify-private' in order to handle your private playlists, too.
+You can also add "playlist-modify-private" scope in `client.py` file in order to handle your private playlists, too.

 ### Configure